Cork–Kilkenny hurling rivalry: 1978-1983: Kilkenny double after Cork treble

 Not the greatest of games between these two sides, however, it was notable as Cork attempted to capture a third All-Ireland title in-a-row on 3 September 1978.
 The game ebbed and flowed for much of the seventy minutes with no side breaking away.
 The sides were level eight times.
-With thirteen minutes left Jimmy Barry-Murphy hit a low shot in towards the goal and it bobbled in past goalkeeper Noel Skehan.
+With thirteen minutes left, Jimmy Barry-Murphy hit a low shot in towards the goal and it bobbled in past goalkeeper Noel Skehan.
 A 1-15 to 2-8 gave Cork their first championship three-in-a-row since 1954.

 Kilkenny were rank outsiders going into the All-Ireland final on 5 September 1982 as the attendance dropped below 60,000 for the first time since before World War II.
 The opening eighteen minutes were frantic, however, a Noel Skehan save from a Seánie O'Leary shot inspired Kilkenny.
-A brace of goals from Christy Heffernan in two minutes just before the break gave the Cats a commanding 2-11 to 0-7 lead.
+A brace of goals from Christy Heffernan in two minutes just before the break gave Kilkenny a 2-11 to 0-7 lead.
 Cork rallied after the restart, however, Skehan was the hero for Kilkenny as they powered to a 3-18 to 1-13 victory.

-The first period of the All-Ireland final on 4 September 1983 was similar to the previous year as Kilkenny built up a healthy interval advantage of six points.
-Shortly after the restart the Noresiders advantage was nine points, however, they failed to score for the last seventeen minutes of the game.
+The first period of the All-Ireland final on 4 September 1983 was similar to the previous year as Kilkenny built up an interval advantage of six points.
+Shortly after the restart, Kilkenny's advantage was nine points, however, they failed to score for the last seventeen minutes of the game.
 Cork rallied and narrowed the deficit to two points before running out of time.
-Billy Fitzpatrick had a dream game, scoring 0-10 for Kilkenny, while Noel Skehan won a ninth All-Ireland medal, a full twenty years after he won his first as a substitute.
+Billy Fitzpatrick scored 0-10 for Kilkenny, while Noel Skehan won a ninth All-Ireland medal, a full twenty years after he won his first as a substitute.